The NYC Deaf Access Fund

 CONTRIBUTE

-The quickest way to contribute to the NYC Deaf Access Fund is via the official District 602 Venmo/Zelle/PayPal, which are all run by the District 602 Treasurer and DCM - they manage these accounts; the NYC Deaf Access Committee does not handle any funds directly.
-If you have questions for the District 602 DCM, their information is on the Contact page.
+The quickest way to contribute to the NYC Deaf Access Fund is via the Venmo/Zelle.
+If you have questions for the NYCDAC Treasurer, please contact the committee chair - their information is on the Contact page.

 Recurring contributions…